defuncart/arb_generator/README.md

 }
 ```

-This ARB file can then be converted into localization delegates using, for instance, [intl_utils](https://pub.dev/packages/intl_utils).
+This ARB file can then be converted into localization delegates using [intl](https://docs.flutter.dev/development/accessibility-and-localization/internationalization#adding-your-own-localized-messages) or [intl_utils](https://pub.dev/packages/intl_utils).

 ### Add dependency